US Secretary of Defense Says Washington Will Not Tolerate China's 'Coercion and Intimidation' - ExBulletin

 US Secretary of Defense Says Washington Will Not Tolerate China’s ‘Coercion and Intimidation’

+SINGAPORE (AP) U.S. Defense Secretary Lloyd Austin vowed on Saturday that Washington would not tolerate any coercion and intimidation of its allies and partners by China, while assuring Beijing that the United States remains committed to maintaining the status quo. quo in Taiwan and would prefer dialogue on the conflict.

-Speaking at the Shangri-La Dialogue, an annual forum of senior defense officials, diplomats and leaders in Singapore, Austin pushed to support Washington’s vision of a “free, open and secure in a world of rules and rights”. as the best way to counter growing Chinese assertiveness in the region.
+Speaking at the Shangri-La Dialogue, an annual forum bringing together senior defense officials, diplomats and leaders in Singapore, Austin pushed to support Washington’s vision of a free, open and secure Indo-Pacific. in a world of rules and rights as the best way to counter growing Chinese assertiveness in the region.

 The United States has expanded its own activities around the Indo-Pacific to counter China’s sweeping territorial claims, including regularly sailing and overflying the Taiwan Strait and the South China Sea.

 Austin noted that the United States provided millions of doses of the COVID-19 vaccine at the height of the pandemic and is regularly involved in disaster relief and humanitarian assistance efforts in the region.
-He said he was working to tackle climate change, illegal fishing and ensure supply chains were not disrupted – ticking many important issues for Asia-Pacific countries .
+He said he was working to tackle climate change, illegal fishing and ensure that supply chains are not disrupted, which raises many important issues for countries in Asia- Peaceful.

 He said the United States was also determined to deter North Korea’s missile threat and China’s claims to Taiwan, a self-governing island democracy that Beijing says is its territory, and said Washington had intensified defense planning, coordination and training with partner nations in the region.

-Underscoring Austin’s remarks, an American guided-missile destroyer and a Canadian frigate sailed through the Taiwan Strait on Saturday, “waters where the freedoms of navigation and overflight on the high seas apply in accordance with international law”, said declared the US 7th Fleet.
+Underscoring Austin’s words, a US guided-missile destroyer and a Canadian frigate sailed through the Taiwan Strait on Saturday, waters where freedoms of navigation and overflight on the high seas apply in accordance with international law, said the US 7th Fleet.
 There was no immediate word of a Chinese response.

 In Singapore, Chinese Lt.
-Gen. Jing Jianfeng, a senior official on the delegation accompanying Defense Minister Gen. Li Shangfu, accused Austin of “openly or covertly making false accusations against China” in his speech.
+Gen. Jing Jianfeng, a senior official on the delegation accompanying Defense Minister Gen. Li Shangfu, accused Austin of overtly or covertly making false accusations against China in his speech.

-Speaking to reporters after Austin’s speech, Jing claimed the US had ‘deceived and exploited’ Asia-Pacific countries to advance its own interests to preserve ‘its dominant position’ in the region. .
+Speaking to reporters after Austin’s speech, Jing alleged that the United States had deceived and exploited Asia-Pacific nations to advance its own interests in order to preserve its dominant position in the region.

-He hinted that Washington has clung to alliances that are ‘leftovers from the Cold War’ and made new pacts, like the AUKUS deal with Britain and Australia and the ‘Quad’ grouping. with Australia, India and Japan “to divide the world into ideologically motivated camps and provoke confrontation”.
+He suggested that Washington has clung to alliances that are remnants of the Cold War and made new pacts, like the AUKUS deal with Britain and Australia and the Quad grouping with Australia, India and Japan to divide the world into ideological camps and provoke confrontation.

-Jing, who did not answer any questions, said that by contrast, “China is committed to the development and prosperity of the region.”
+Jing, who did not respond to questions, said China, on the other hand, is committed to the development and prosperity of the region.

-Austin sought to assure China that the United States remains “deeply committed” to the long-standing one-China policy, which recognizes Beijing as the government of China but allows informal relations with Taiwan, and continues to “categorically oppose unilateral changes to the status quo by either side.”
+Austin sought to assure China that the United States remains deeply committed to the long-standing one-China policy, which recognizes Beijing as the Chinese government but allows informal relations with Taiwan, and continues to categorically oppose unilateral changes to the status quo on either side.

-He added that Russia’s invasion of Ukraine had served to underline how dangerous the world would be if big countries were able “to invade their peaceful neighbors with impunity”.
+He added that Russia’s invasion of Ukraine served to underscore how dangerous the world would be if big countries could simply invade their peaceful neighbors with impunity.

-Li, who became China’s defense minister in March, declined Austin’s invitation to speak on the sidelines of the conference, although the two shook hands before sitting on opposite sides of the same table together at the opening of the forum on Friday.
+Li, who became China’s defense minister in March, declined Austin’s invitation to speak on the sidelines of the conference, although the two shook hands before sitting down on either side. another from the same table when the forum opened on Friday.

 Austin said that wasn’t enough.

-Li, who was named defense minister in March, is subject to US sanctions that are part of a larger package of measures against Russia – but predating its invasion of Ukraine – which were imposed in 2018 due to Li’s involvement in China’s purchase of combat aircraft and anti-aircraft missiles from Moscow.
+Li, who was named defense minister in March, is subject to US sanctions that are part of a larger package of measures against Russia but predate his invasion of Ukraine that were imposed in 2018 in because of Lis’ involvement in China’s purchase of fighter jets and anti-aircraft missiles.
+From Moscow.

 The sanctions, which largely prevent Li from doing business in the United States, do not prevent him from holding formal talks, U.S. defense officials said.